Bodin Isara

-Bodin Isara (born 12 December 1990) is badminton player and Rattana Bundit University's student from Thailand.
+Bodin Isara (บดินทร์ อิสสระ;born 12 December 1990) is badminton player and Rattana Bundit University's student from Thailand.
 He competed for Thailand at the 2012 Summer Olympics with Maneepong Jongjit but was defeated in the quarterfinals by Malaysia's Koo Kien Keat and Tan Boon Heong.
 In 2013, Isara switched from competing for the national squad to competing for the Granular Club, an independent badminton club in Thailand.
 Currently his partner is Nipitphon Phuangphuapet.

 On 21 July 2013, Isara was suspended for two years for his role in a brawl with former teammate Maneepong Jongjit during the men's doubles final at the 2013 Canada Open Grand Prix.